pspacek/draft-dnsop-parent-side-auth-types/draft-peetterr-dnsop-parent-side-auth-types.md

 # Document work

-This document lives [on GitHub](https://github.com/PowerDNS/draft-dnsop-parent-side-auth-types); proposed text and editorial changes are very much welcomed there, but any functional changes should always first be discussed on the IETF DNSOP WG mailing list.
+This document lives [on GitHub](https://github.com/PowerDNS/draft-dnsop-parent-side-auth-types); proposed text and editorial changes are very much welcomed there, but any functional changes should always first be discussed on the IETF DELEG WG mailing list.

 # Conventions and Definitions {#term}